-Jersey acts in line with the UK on matters of foreign policy, and has implemented all UK sanctions deployed in response to Russia's actions.
-These are autonomous sanctions which are wide-ranging and include asset freezing designations which target persons both legal and natural with restrictions on assets and services.
+Jersey acts in line with the UK on matters of foreign policy and implements all UK sanctions deployed in response to Russia's actions.
+These are autonomous sanctions which are wide-ranging and include asset freezing designations which target persons, both legal and natural, with restrictions on assets and services.

 All persons (natural and legal) must comply with sanctions prohibitions, and all financial institutions have responsibility for monitoring and ensuring compliance with sanctions which are implemented in Jersey by the Minister for External Relations.

-We will continue to publish important updates on the Jersey Gazette and you should sign up for e-alerts.
+The Government of Jersey publishes important updates to legislation and changes to sanctions designations on the Jersey Gazette and you should sign up for e-alerts.

 Russia sanctions: guidance